The Ultimate Crime Fighter: Plot

 Yuen Fo-sang (Yuen Biao), a police officer, was once a prominent policeman that left the Hong Kong Police force after an accidental shooting of a youth.
 Filled with guilt as well as his wife leaving him (taking their daughter away as well) he decided to train with the Shaolin monks to help put his mind at peace.
 After nearly 5 years of training, he is still haunted by his past actions and returned to HK only because his master and his Shaolin group decided to do a live TV performance.
 After an encounter with a mentally disturbed man in the show and his own internal conflicts, his master suggested he face what haunts him and live life.
 With the interference of Fo, Ginger Keung (Yoyo Mung) and Johnlung Wai (Moses Chan), an undercover police officer, manages to solve a drug/cult/gang operation.
 After his aid in the case, he returned to the force as a cop.
 As the story progresses he would develop precognitive capabilities to allow him to see the future.
 He also realizes that his visions have trouble being fixed.
-He eventually realized that even though he can see the future, he can't prevent it from ending as well.
+He eventually realized that even though he can see the future, he can't prevent it from happening.
 He realized that Johnlung would kill him and accepted his fate.
 While confronting Johnlung to that exact moment in time where he saw his own death, he actually didn't shoot Johnlung, but Tim Chong (Ben Wong) who was about to attack him.
 The wound was mortal and he died for several minutes, but after a vision with Buddha he returned to the living and was happy to know Lung repented his dark path.